Let's connect, follow me here:Follow @nnonimay Pinterest Contact NM

 This might come as a surprise to you, but I planned my first world trip in 2 months.
 I had an idea, I bought a ticket and I left.
-This sounds silly, because most travel agencies recommend at least 6 months planning for long-term travel, but I did it anyways and I was fine.
+This sounds silly because most travel agencies recommend at least 6 months planning for long-term travel, but I did it anyways and I was fine.
 I’d do it again tomorrow, if only I had enough money… money always seems the problem.
 So here’s how to save a lot of money for your next weekend trip, world trip or just ANY trip, because these money savers help me to continuously travel all the time!
-It’s not always about saving money, because sometimes it’s hard to even get a job, then it’s more important to travel smarter and learn how to make more money and travel cheap.
+It’s not always about saving money because sometimes it’s hard to even get a job, then it’s more important to travel smarter and learn how to make more money and travel cheaply.

 If you are a business owner or blogger, I recommend my online course $5k in 21-days, where I’ll help you make as much money in three weeks.
 Anyways, here are my 100+ tips!